Advanced Working

 weight.

 7.3.
-Pack trips must be on natural terrain such as hiking trails or cross-country.
-One overnight camp-out is required.
+Pack trips must be on natural terrain such as wilderness hiking trails or cross-country, in remote areas.
+At least one overnight camp-out is required.
+Refer to working title glossary for clarification of Back Country or Remote Area.

 7.4.
 A total of 80 miles shall be completed in 1 to 4 trips.

 7.5.
-Each trip shall be a minimum of 20 miles with an average of 10 miles per day traveled on consecutive days.
+Each trip shall be a minimum of 20 miles.
+When conducting an overnight campout an average of at least 10 miles per day traveled on consecutive days is required.
+If not conducting an overnight campout, trip milage must be accumulated within one day.
 Day trips from a base camp must adhere to the 30% starting weight requirements.

 7.5.1.
 Applicants must include evidence of pack weight for day trips from a base camp be it via a photo of the pack weighed with a hand scale or a log of what was replaced in the pack.